-Afterpay is one of the best payment methods that you can provide for your customers.
+Afterpay is one of the most innovative new payment methods that you can offer to your customers.
 It is free to use and has a spending limit of $800.
 But what is it exactly, and how does it work?

 Afterpay is a service that allows customers to “buy now, pay later”, and it divides the cost of a single transaction into four equal fortnightly installments.
-On the day of purchase, your customer will pay only the %25 of the total amount.
-They will then pay three equal instalments each fortnight with their last payment being deducted 6 weeks after purchase.
+On the day of purchase, your customer will pay only 25% of the total amount.
+They will then pay three subsequent installments each fortnight, with their last payment being deducted six weeks after the initial purchase.

-In order to use it, your customers only need to be older than 18, live in Australia and have a debit or credit card.
-Once they sign in from www.afterpayit.com.au, they need to enter the amount they want to spend and their card information.
-Your customer will be approved instantly and receive a unique barcode for payment on the register.
-Every barkode that a customer generated has 12 hours validity and it can be used only once.
+In order to use Afterpay, your customers need to be older than 18, live in Australia and have a debit or credit card.
+Once they sign up at www.afterpayit.com.au, they need to enter the amount they want to allocate for spending via Afterpay, and their card information.
+The customer will be approved instantly and receive a unique barcode for payment at the register.
+For security, every barcode that a customer generates is valid for 12 hours and it can be used only once.

 Afterpay understands how important security is to both businesses and customers, and so guarantee that your personal information is protected.
 Afterpay is a PCI DSS Level 1 certified compliant Service Provider organisation.
 PCI DSS is a comprehensive set of requirements created by the Payment Card Industry Security Standards Council to enhance cardholder data security and to ensure the safe handling and storage of sensitive credit card information and data.